zachleat/zachleat.com/web/_posts/2018-12-22-dont-stop-learning.md

 ## Hot Drama

 It’s tough to communicate all of this nuance in a single tweet.
-Unfortunately, I think my words were misunderstood and misconstrued in a pretty heated five-hours-long Linus Torvalds-esque Quote Tweet 😞 thread from the [COO of npm](https://twitter.com/seldo/status/1075027798333493249).
-Quote Tweets can be devastating, especially when they come from a high profile person.
-The devastation compounds when the thread begins to argue against positions that you didn’t say and wouldn’t take.
+Unfortunately, I think my words were misunderstood and/or misconstrued on Twitter in a few Quote Tweet threads.
+Quote Tweets can be devastating, especially when they come from high profile people.
+The devastation compounds when the threads begin to argue against positions that you didn’t say and wouldn’t take.
+Hopefully this blog post has clarified my position on the matter.

-All that said, I agree with some of the positions outlined in the Twitter thread and do not think our accurately communicated positions to be mutually exclusive.
-Yes, some inflammatory language was used in both the original blog post and in the tweet thread.
-But I really think the failure here wasn’t in the language but rather a breakdown in communication.
-An overeagerness to jump to outrage before spending time to listen.
-To that end I will to continue to listen to both Laurie and the original author of the blog post with the same deference that a healthy community needs to thrive.

-If we still disagree, I have hope that we can disagree productively.
-Unfortunately the Quote Tweet format does very little to buoy that optimism.
-Hopefully this blog post has clarified my position.
+If we still disagree, that’s okay.
+I have hope that we can disagree productively.

 **Keep on building, learning, and be excellent to each other, y’all.** 👍